Mortimer-Kerman/Defense/README.md

 <img src="gallery/button.png" height="400"/>

-When checked on, the player is now immune to all PVP damages, including direct attacks, arrows, TNTs...
+When checked on, the player is now immune to all PVP damages, including direct attacks, arrows, TNTs... and can't damage other players.

 <img src="gallery/immune.png" height="400"/>